Alpharetta Slip and Fall Injury Lawyer

 HS Law represents victims in Alpharetta and the Greater Atlanta area who have been injured in a Slip and Fall incident.

-Hazardous conditions on another’s property can become very dangerous to unsuspecting people.
-Georgia has specific laws for property owners in place that are to prevent slip and fall accidents.
+Hazardous conditions on another’s property in Alpharetta can become very dangerous to unsuspecting people.
+Georgia, including Alpharetta, has specific laws for property owners in place to prevent slip and fall accidents.
 If you have been injured by slipping and falling on any property that isn’t your own, you may be eligible for a lawsuit claim.
-HS Law can help you gain compensation for medical costs and lost wages.
-Call us at 404-400-1175 for a free consultation to address your case.
+As a specialized Alpharetta Slip and Fall Attorney, HS Law can help you gain compensation for medical costs and lost wages.
+Call us at 404-400-1175 for a free consultation with an Alpharetta Slip and Fall Attorney to address your case.

 What to do after a slip and fall accident

 If you are injured after falling on someone else’s property, there are several things you need to do to reasonably pursue a claim.
 After taking these steps, call HS Law to get started on your free consultation.

 It is important that you are helped up and immediately assessed for medical issues following a fall.
 Trying to get up and walk away on your own could do more harm than good in the long run.
 It is recommended that you get assessed by a medical professional and to document the incident to help show that your injuries were a direct result of your fall.

 It is crucial to gather certain documentation before the scene of the fall is fixed or removed.